iterative/mlem.ai/content/docs/get-started/index.md

 tutorial.
 You can just see what is going on there or reproduce everything yourself and compare.
 In the different `Get Started` sections, those tags will be marked with ⛳ emoji.
 Click on it to expand the section and see the `git` commands to run if you are following along.
-Just like this git tag that concludes this section:
+Just like this Git tag that concludes this section:

 <details>